 In the application of system identification, adaptive filters have proved to be highly effective and stable.
-Other applications of adaptive filters include acoustic echo and noise cancellation [5], adaptive line enhancement, channel estimation [6], Direction Of Arrival (DOA) estimation [7], adaptive channel equalization and in communications, specifically in Pulse Code Modulation (PCM) [2], [3].
+Other applications of adaptive filters include acoustic echo and noise cancellation, adaptive line enhancement, channel estimation, adaptive channel equalization and in communications, specifically in Pulse Code Modulation (PCM) [2], [3].
 Adaptive filters are assumed to be Finite Impulse Response (FIR) filters, due to being simple and widely applicable in adaptive processing, compared to Infinite Impulse Response (IIR) adaptive filters which suffer from complications resulting from being hardly stable and relying on gradient search techniques that are unreliable to some extent [4].
 However, in some special situations, IIR adaptive filters have proved to be very useful.

-The work on adaptive filters firstly started in the 1950s, where a range of adaptive filtering algorithms and applications started to be discovered and developed [8].
-Meanwhile, and specifically in 1959, a simple form of LMS algorithm was first introduced for adaptive filtering by Bernard Widrow and his student Ted Hoff [9], [10].
+The work on adaptive filters firstly started in the 1950s, where a range of adaptive filtering algorithms and applications started to be discovered and developed [5].
+Meanwhile, and specifically in 1959, a simple form of LMS algorithm was first introduced for adaptive filtering by Bernard Widrow and his student Ted Hoff [6], [7].